jandamm/makeable-sourcery-template/README.md

 # Makeable Template for Sourcery

-A template for [Sourcery](https://github.com/krzysztofzablocki/Sourcery) that will generate a functional initializer.
+A template for [Sourcery](https://github.com/krzysztofzablocki/Sourcery) that will generate a curried initializer.

 ## Example